EmTeeVee/MTV-Style-Music-Video-Title-Generator/README.md

 # MTV-Style-Music-Video-Title-Generator
-Creates MTV Style Title Cards for music videos using their filenames
+Creates MTV Style Title Cards (*.ass subtitles) for music videos using their filenames
 -------------------------------------------------------------------------
 Please be aware that this scripts deletes/muxes all your original files, so I strongly advise you to use it in a copied folder and